cojoop/cojoop/README.md

 ## I'm a Department of Computer Science student at Korea National Open University

-- 🔥 I’m currently learning Java.
+- 🔥 I’m currently learning Servlet.
 - 🌱 I'm looking to study Spring soon.
 - 👥 I'm looking to collaborate with anyone on any project.
 - 💬 Ask me anything.